-ENGS 33 Solid Mechanics
+ENGS 33: Solid Mechanics

-Offered: 21F, 22W, 22X, 22F, 23W, 23X, 23F
+Offered: 22F 23W 23X

 After a brief review of the concepts of rigid body statics, the field equations describing the static behavior of deformable elastic solids are developed.
-The concepts of stress and strain are introduced and utilized in the development.
-Exact and approximate solutions of the field equations are used in the study of common loading cases, including tension/ compression, bending, torsion, pressure, and combinations of these.
+The stress and strain tensors are introduced and utilized in the development.
+Exact and approximate solutions of the field equations are used in the study of common loading cases, including tension/compression, bending, torsion, pressure, and combinations of these.
 In the laboratory phase of the course, various methods of experimental solid mechanics are introduced.
 Some of these methods are used in a project in which the deformation and stress in an actual load system are determined and compared with theoretical predictions.
-The course includes several computer exercises designed to enhance the student's under-standing of the principles of solid mechanics.
+The course includes a series of computer exercises designed to enhance the student's understanding of the principles of solid mechanics.

-Prerequisites: MATH 13 and PHYS 13 Dist: TLA Instructors: Y. Li, Snyder
+Prerequisites: MATH 13 and PHYS 13

-ENGS 34 Fluid Mechanics
+ENGS 34: Fluid Mechanics